 All Girls

-All Girls, by Emily Layden, is an ensemble novel set in a girls boarding school in Connecticut.
+All Girls, by Emily Layden, is an ensemble novel set in a girls’ boarding school in Connecticut.
 It’s more a series of interesting vignettes over an academic year than a plot with a resolution.
 The girls’ varied experiences touch many topics — sexual consent, stereotypes, classism, power dynamics, racism, abuse, gender presentation, and more.
 Too many, perhaps, because the book never quite draws a conclusion or makes a statement.

 Most of the scenes were girls at a turning point or realization, with insightful characterizations and descriptions, but we rarely see the consequences of these moments.
-Instead, it’s on to another character, creating an interesting ramble through private-school adolescence, but with way too many characters to keep straight.
-I liked how the young women’s experiences were taken seriously and their emotions were valued throughout the book.
-Many of the vignettes relate to sexual consent or men “getting a little weird” as one of the alums describes it, including a whisper network of which classes to avoid, but it never really formed a narrative or led to a conclusion.
+Instead, it’s on to another character, creating an interesting ramble through private-school adolescence, but with way too many characters to keep track of each connection.

 4 comments